npm install -g npm; npm install -g firstname.lastname@example.org

 docpad updateinside your project directory to ensure that your local installations of DocPad and its plugins are updated to their latest compatible versions

 When you run DocPad for the first time, you'll be asked if you agree with the Terms of Service.
 The TOS is necessary due to our extreme transparancy and respect for our users.
 We want to make sure that our respect for your information is guaranteed, and that it will never be abused.
 Without a TOS, expectations can become misaligned and problems could occur, we never want that.
-We want our users to know the exact measures we take in order to best serve you (collecting statistics, running newsletters, expanding the business, etc), just so you know how highly we regard you over ourselves.
+We want our users to know the exact measures we take in order to best serve you (collecting statistics, running newsletters, expanding the business, etc.), just so you know how highly we regard you over ourselves.
+If you run into trouble with the ToS check this FAQ entry.

 If you get any errors, try running DocPad anyway (most installation errors are non fatal and just for debugging purposes).
 If you do get a fatal error then refer to our Troubleshooting Guide as there's probably already a working solution. :-)